jeffwhite530/Slurm-in-Azure/README.md

 The template will have the head node VM's public DNS name in the "outputs" section of the resulting JSON output.
 You can SSH to it and run `sinfo` to see your new cluster.

-# Removing the cluster:
+# Remove the cluster:
 This will remove all cluster node VMs, their storage, all data, and all networking that was deployed with the cluster.

   - `az group delete --name "TestRG"`

 # Troubleshooting
+If the cluster fails to deploy, carefully read the error Azure returns for the deployment.
+If the cluster deploys but fails to start:
+  - Log into the cluster head node VM to troubleshoot:
-  - SSH to the head node
+  - - SSH to the head node
+  - - Become root: `sudo -i`
+  - Review the the bootstrap script logs:
-  - `cd /var/lib/waagent/custom-script/download/0`
+  - - Go to the Azure agent's download direcotry: `cd /var/lib/waagent/custom-script/download/0`
-  - Examine logs
+  - - Examine logs
-  - Optional: re-run the bootstrap: `bash ./scripts/cluster-bootstrap.sh`
+  - - Optional: re-run the bootstrap: `bash ./scripts/cluster-bootstrap.sh`

-Verify that Slurm services are running on the head node:
+  - Verify that Slurm services are running on the head node:
-  - systemctl status mariadb
+  - - systemctl status mariadb
-  - systemctl status slurmdbd
+  - - systemctl status slurmdbd
-  - systemctl status lrumctld
+  - - systemctl status lrumctld

-Check Slurm logs in /var/log or the system journal e.g. `journalctl -u mariadb`.
+  - Check Slurm logs in /var/log or the system journal e.g. `journalctl -u mariadb`.

 # Making changes to this code: